traction-project/encoding-api/README.md

 ### Checking Transcoding Job Status

-To check the status of a started transcoding job, the API supplied the endpoint `/api/upload/encode/status/:jobId`, where `:jobID` is the job ID of a transcoding job.
+To check the status of a started transcoding job, the API supplies the endpoint `/api/upload/encode/status/:jobId`, where `:jobID` is the job ID of a transcoding job.